proxytranslation/user-docs/dashboard/cookbook/jstranslation.md

 This feature is made available because cherry-picking resources for translation is not always feasible.
 For instance, versioned URLs are liable to create new resources on a project whenever a file is updated on the original site (the proxy keeps these URLs separate by default), but the new resources are not marked automatically.

 You will recognize those cases where you want to apply the exact same translation rules and process to a set of URLs that differ in minimal ways.
-A resource prefix will let you do do this without having to mark things one-by-one as they come.
+A resource prefix will let you do this without having to mark things one-by-one as they come.

 ## Annotating JS/JSON